 Photo credit Massoud Memar

-a visual artist and an experimental designer born in Riga, Latvia.
+a visual artist and experience designer born in Riga, Latvia.
 In the Baltic states nature is perceived as a top source of energy and quietness, and this bond with nature historically goes hand in hand with the tradition of craftsmanship.
 Aside from my love for nature, through the ups and downs of my background growing up in a post-Soviet Republic, I have been curiously discovering the concepts of freedom, independence and responsibility.
 My values as a person and as an artist are feeling connection with nature, myself and others, conjointly with conscious individual autonomy.

 I graduated from the Turiba University in 2006 with a degree in Business Administration and from Riga Technical University in 2008 with a degree in Total Quality Management.
 During my studies I worked in Turiba University and later in Latvenergo – one of the largest power suppliers in the Baltics.
 I decided to move to the Netherlands in 2008 to expand my horizons, to explore the world.
 I had several corporate jobs and I was travelling and exploring the world in my free time, till I started my second study period.